Skip to main content

 Entry points provide access to contract code installed in global state.
 Either session code or another smart contract may call these entry points.
 A contract must have at least one entry point and may have more than one entry point.
 Entry points are defined by their name, and those names should be clear and self-describing.
 Each entry point is equivalent to a static main entry point in a traditional program.

 Entry points are not functions or methods, and they have no arguments.
 They are static entry points into the contract's logic.
-Yet, the contract logic can access parameters by name, passed along with the Deploy.
+Yet, the contract logic can access parameters by name, passed along with the transaction.
 Note that another smart contract may access any of these entry points.

 If an entry point has one or more mandatory parameters that will cause the logic to revert if they are not included, declare them within that entry point.
 Optional and non-critical parameters should be excluded.